 Furthermore, most neighborhoods are composed of a mixture of ages of homes, but the Palmetto Estates West stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
 What you'll sense when you look around or drive the streets of this neighborhood is that many of the residences look the same because of this similarity of age.
 In fact, 83.8% of the residential real estate here was built in this one time period.

-American households most often have a car, and regularly they have two or three.
-But households in the Palmetto Estates West neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Palmetto Estates West neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.7% of the households here have four, five, or more cars.
 That is more cars per household than in 96.4% of the neighborhoods in the nation.

 The Palmetto Estates West neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
 The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 7.8% of family-friendly neighborhoods in the state of Florida.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students.